zzzprojects/EntityFramework-Classic/docs/pages/features/soft-delete.md

 [Try it](https://dotnetfiddle.net/8yyF40)

 ### Enable/Disable Soft Delete Trigger
-You can enable/disable all existing triggers by using `IsEnabled` on the manager or individual trigger and use with the `EnableTrigger(T)` and `DisableTrigger(T)` methods.
+You can enable/disable all existing soft delete triggers by using `IsEnabled` on the manager or individual trigger and use with the `EnableTrigger(T)` and `DisableTrigger(T)` methods.

 ```csharp
 using (var context = new EntityContext())